Great Southern Group: Fall

 In the mid-2000s, Great Southern's business was growing rapidly, with sales and market capitalisation increasing at more than 100 per cent per annum.
-However, in its 2005 Annual Report, the company disclosed that it was subsidising the returns to its 1994 forestry scheme by approximately A$3 million, and that it expected to have to similarly subsidise the 1995 and 1996 schemes by up to A$12 million in future years.
+However, in its 2005 Annual Report, the company disclosed that it was subsidising the returns to its 1994 forestry scheme by approximately $3 million, and that it expected to have to similarly subsidise the 1995 and 1996 schemes by up to $12 million in future years.
 Board chairman Peter Patrikeos and non-executive director Jeffry Mews both expressed concern about the way in which Great Southern was funding shortfalls on the sales of timber products, with the issue leading directly to Mews' resignation.
-Although the company continued to sell over A$800 million of MIS products in the two financial years after incurring losses on its early offerings, it was not meeting sales targets, and its share price was falling.
+Although the company continued to sell over $800 million of MIS products in the two financial years after incurring losses on its early offerings, it was not meeting sales targets, and its share price was falling.

 Underpinning Great Southern's decision to subsidise returns to its early investors was a looming problem: its forestry plantations were not performing to expectations.
 Timber yields were poorer than had been projected.
 Great Southern's baseline projection had been 250 tonnes of woodchips per hectare, but an assessment in 2003 suggested that in most plantations yield would be reduced: in some cases to less than half the planned figure.
 The company itself considered that yields were proving to be "disappointing", with actual yields for the woodlots planted in the period between 1994 and 1997 (and thus harvested by 2008) being between 120 and 200 tonnes per hectare.
 Plantation growth had been limited by drought conditions and issues with the site and seedling quality of early plantings.

-The company's sales of MIS schemes, and its profits, both peaked in 2006, with over A$450 million in sales, and a net profit after tax of A$133 million.
-However, the 2006 harvest (of 1996 plantations) yielded a return of only A$1500 and $1750 for the woodlots that investors had bought for A$3000.
-These plantations had not been productive enough to yield a profit for investors, so Great Southern inflated the returns to A$4100 using its own funds.
+The company's sales of MIS schemes, and its profits, both peaked in 2006, with over $450 million in sales, and a net profit after tax of $133 million.
+However, the 2006 harvest (of 1996 plantations) yielded a return of only $1,500 and $1,750 for the woodlots that investors had bought for $3,000.
+These plantations had not been productive enough to yield a profit for investors, so Great Southern inflated the returns to $4,100 using its own funds.